bolthur/kernel/README.md

-# r3s0s
+# MIST

-Some introduction, help and decisions about mist system kernel project.
+_MIST_ is a recursive acronym for "MIST is somehow terrible".
+Below are some introductions, help and decisions about mist project.
+Originally it was derived from the german word mist, which might be translated as _crap_.

 ## Building the project